Noobunaga/weekend_movie_sagas/README.md

 Duration: 2 days

-Getting the genre to populate was a challenge but once the I figured out who to map to it was a lot easier.
+Getting the genre to populate was a challenge but once I figured out who to map to it was a lot easier.
 Also getting the drop down menu to populate with the genres was tough as well so I hard coded it and pushed it in and mapped through it.
 This may cause a slight issue if new genres are added though.

 If your application has secret keys (for example -- Twilio), make sure you tell them how to set that up, both in getting the key and then what to call it in the .env file.